 - We offer lots of unique native plants, as well as heirlooms native to the region!

 - We provide extra income for small family farmers.
-Farming, especially labor-intensive organic practices, is a labor of love.
-No one is getting rich doing this but some farmers are dedicated to work the land in a sustainable way.
+Farming, especially using labor-intensive organic practices, is a labor of love.
 Growing plants for seed (in addition to growing for produce) is another source of income for small farmers and provides them a little extra income in the winter months when they would not otherwise have any income.

 To place an order or request an availability list, please call Casey at (208) 284-3712, or email firstname.lastname@example.org.
 We’re very happy to work with you!